Ruppeiner geometry and thermodynamic phase transition of the black hole in massive gravity: Ruppenier geometry of the black hole

-In order to better understand the effect of parameter $x$ on the black holes, we employ Eq.(\ref{Q11}) and set $\widetilde{T}=0.4$ to show the behavior of normalized scalar curvature $R_N$ as the function of $\widetilde{V}$ with $x=0.3$, $0$, $-0.3$ and $-0.6$ in the Fig.\ref{Fig7}.
+In order to better understand the effect of parameter $x$ on the black holes, we employ Eq.(\ref{Q11}) and set $\widetilde{T}=0.4$ to show the behavior of normalized scalar curvature $R_N$ as the function of $\widetilde{V}$ with $x=0.3$ and $-0.3$ in Fig.\ref{Fig7}.

-We can see that $R_N$ has two negative divergent points determined by the condition $\partial_V P=0$, which correspond to the spinodal curve.
+We can see that $R_N$ has two negative divergent points determined by the condition $\partial_V P=0$, which corresponds to the spinodal curve.
 These two divergent points get close as $x$ decreases.
-In addition, it is easily to verify from the Eq.(\ref{Q11}) that these two divergent points coincide at $\widetilde{V}=1$ when $\widetilde{T}=1$.
-The Fig.\ref{Fig7} shows us that the scalar curvature is mostly negative in the region of parameter space $\widetilde{V}$, but also has the possibility to be positive.
+In addition, it is easy to verify from Eq.(\ref{Q11}) that these two divergent points coincide at $\widetilde{V}=1$ when $\widetilde{T}=1$.
+Fig.\ref{Fig7} shows us that the scalar curvature is mostly negative in the region of parameter space $\widetilde{V}$, but also has the possibility to be positive.